 But college-level essays usually must maintain an outline and incorporate a lot of evidence and citations.
 The purpose of an essay is to provide a relatively short answer to a subject posed by the teacher or professor.

 Thesis and dissertation

-College students are usually required to write a lot of papers, especially graduate students.
+College students are usually required to write a lot of papers, especially online community college students.
 Those pursuing a master’s degree or Ph.D. would have to write a thesis or dissertation, respectively.